GitHubber07/HackaDash/README.md

 Hackathon Real-Time Dashboard

-This is a simple, clean, and real-time dashboard for a hackathon.

-It uses React for the frontend and Firebase (Firestore) for the real-time database and authentication.

-Core Features

-Real-Time Leaderboard: Scores update live for everyone.

-Simple Admin Panel: Organizers can update scores and post announcements.

-Role-Based Access: A simple demo toggle lets you "Become an Organizer" to see the Admin panel.

-Clean UI: Styled with Tailwind CSS, including a Dark/Light mode toggle.

-How to Run This Project

-Set up Firebase:

-Go to the Firebase Console and create a new project.

-Add a Web App to your project.

-Copy the firebaseConfig object (it has your API keys).

-Create .env.local file:

-In the project's root folder, create a file named .env.local

-Paste your Firebase keys into it like this:

-REACT_APP_FIREBASE_API_KEY="your-api-key"
-REACT_APP_FIREBASE_AUTH_DOMAIN="your-auth-domain"
-REACT_APP_FIREBASE_PROJECT_ID="your-project-id"
-REACT_APP_FIREBASE_STORAGE_BUCKET="your-storage-bucket"
-REACT_APP_FIREBASE_MESSAGING_SENDER_ID="your-sender-id"
-REACT_APP_FIREBASE_APP_ID="your-app-id"

-# This is a unique name for your app's data in the database
+A dynamic web application built with React and Firebase to display team registrations, live rankings, and announcements for a hackathon event in real-time.
+Includes role-based access for organizers and participants.

+Features

+Real-Time Leaderboard: View team rankings based on scores, updated live without page reloads.
+Filter leaderboard by domain (Web, ML, Design).

+Team Listings: Browse all registered teams and their details.
+Filter teams by domain.

+Team Registration: Logged-in participants can register their own teams.

+Announcements: View event announcements, posted by organizers.
+Includes live notification toasts for new posts.

+User Authentication: Secure sign-up and sign-in using Email/Password via Firebase Authentication.

+Role-Based Access:

+Participants: Can view dashboard, teams, announcements, rules, and register their team.

+Organizers (Admin): Have participant access plus a dedicated Admin Panel to post/delete announcements and update team scores.

+Theme Customization: Toggle between Light and Dark modes.

+Responsive Design: Adapts to various screen sizes, including mobile devices.

+Technology Stack

+Frontend: React (using Create React App)

+Backend & Database: Firebase (Authentication, Firestore for real-time data)

+Styling: Tailwind CSS

+Icons: Heroicons (via inline SVGs)

+Setup Instructions

+Follow these steps to get the project running locally:

+Clone the Repository:

+git clone <your-repository-url>
+cd hackathon-dashboard

+Install Dependencies:

+npm install

+Set Up Firebase Project:

+Go to the Firebase Console.

+Create a new project (or use an existing one).

+Add a Web app to your project.

+Copy the firebaseConfig object provided during setup.

+Go to Authentication > Sign-in method and enable the Email/Password provider.

+Go to Firestore Database > Create database.
+Start in test mode initially (we'll add rules later).
+Choose a location.

+Create Environment File:

+In the root directory of the project (hackathon-dashboard/), create a file named .env.local.

+Paste your Firebase configuration keys into this file, formatted like below:

+REACT_APP_FIREBASE_API_KEY="YOUR_API_KEY"
+REACT_APP_FIREBASE_AUTH_DOMAIN="YOUR_AUTH_DOMAIN"
+REACT_APP_FIREBASE_PROJECT_ID="YOUR_PROJECT_ID"
+REACT_APP_FIREBASE_STORAGE_BUCKET="YOUR_STORAGE_BUCKET"
+REACT_APP_FIREBASE_MESSAGING_SENDER_ID="YOUR_MESSAGING_SENDER_ID"
+REACT_APP_FIREBASE_APP_ID="YOUR_APP_ID"

+# This ID is used to namespace data in Firestore.
+Keep it consistent.
 REACT_APP_HACKATHON_APP_ID="hackathon-demo-2025"

+Replace "YOUR_..." with your actual Firebase project keys.
+You can keep REACT_APP_HACKATHON_APP_ID as is or change it if desired (ensure it matches the document name used in Firestore).

 Set Up Firestore Rules:

 In the Firebase Console, go to Firestore Database > Rules.

-Paste in these rules to allow public access only to your app's data.
-This is great for a demo.
+Replace the default rules with the following to allow public reads and writes only to the specific data path used by the app:

 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
     // Allow public read/write access ONLY to our hackathon's data path match /artifacts/{appId}/public/data/{document=**} {
-      allow read, write: if true;
+      allow read, write: if true; // For demo purposes.
+Secure appropriately for production.
     }
+    // Add other rules if needed for different paths
   }
 }

-Install & Run:

-Open your terminal and run: npm install
+Click Publish.
+(Note: For a production app, you would implement more secure rules, e.g., allow read: if request.auth != null; and more granular write rules based on roles).

+Run the Application:

-Then, run: npm start
+npm start

-Your project will open at http://localhost:3000.
+The app should open automatically in your browser at http://localhost:3000.

+How to Grant Admin (Organizer) Role

+Admin access is granted by adding a user's Firebase Authentication User UID as a document ID within a specific Firestore collection.

+Sign Up: Create an account in the app using the Email/Password sign-up form.

+Get User UID: Go to your Firebase Console > Authentication > Users tab.
+Find the user you just created and copy their User UID.

+Add to Firestore:

+Go to Firebase Console > Firestore Database.

+Navigate or create the following nested collection path: artifacts / {Your REACT_APP_HACKATHON_APP_ID value} / public / data / organizers

+Inside the organizers collection, click "Add document".

+Set the Document ID to be the User UID you copied.

+Add a field (e.g., Field: role, Type: string, Value: organizer).
+The existence of the document with the User UID as its ID grants the role.

+Click Save.

+Verify: Refresh the app (or wait a few seconds).
+If you are logged in with that user account, the "Admin" link should now appear in the header.